Signo-Alaris/round-3-big-dicks-halfway-inn/README.md

+# THE WINNER OF ROUND 3 IS ROMULUS!
 # Coding Challenge 3 - Big Dicks Halfway Inn
 Challenge: Richard runs an inn, and he needs your help!
 In this challenge, the task is to debug the provided code to successfully execute all provided main tests.